Companies With Trade Secrets and Ownership Explained

 A better approach may entail the identification of trade secrets and documentation of their secret status in addition to the economic value/advantage such secrets confer on the business.
 During litigation, a law court may require trade secret owners to identify the alleged secrets before embarking on discovery of the alleged misappropriation by the defendant.

-If you need help with determining who owns trade secret, you can post your legal need on the UpCounsel marketplace.
+If you need help with determining companies with trade secrets, you can post your legal need on the UpCounsel marketplace.
 UpCounsel accepts only the top five percent of lawyers on its site.
 Lawyers on UpCounsel's marketplace come from schools such as Yale Law or Harvard Law and usually average 14 years of legal experience, including work with or on behalf of companies like Menlo Ventures, Google and Airbnb.